Introduction

 - Save where each chunk came from (the filename, section heading, page number).
 You’ll need this later for citations.

 - Test your search results early.
 Ask a few questions and check if the right chunks come back.
 If they don’t, fix your chunking before doing anything else.
+I learned this the hard way.

 Embeddings Deep Dive

-This is the part that sounds the most intimidating but is actually pretty intuitive once you see it.
+Alright, this is the part that sounds the most intimidating but is actually pretty intuitive once you see it.

 Picking an embedding model